samtools/hts-specs/refget.md

 - Replace refget's v1 service-info implementation with GA4GH discovery's definition of service-info
 - Move code examples out into a Python notebook and a Perl script
 - Replace TRUNC512 with ga4gh identifier as the default SHA-512 based hash identifier (support still available for TRUNC512)
+- All checksums can be requested namespaced with their algorythm
 - Optional support for namespaced identifiers to resolve sequence and metadata
 - Lower cased recommended naming authority strings